Nieznany237/AutoHibernate/README.md

 ## Features
 - Checks if the system supports hibernation
 - Displays a countdown with a progress bar
-- Allows immediate hibernation via a button
+- Allows immediate hibernation via a button or keyboard shortcut (see below)
 - Simple graphical interface

 ## Requirements